Photo: RIKI JAPOW GUIDE

 BOOTS:K2|MINDBENDER110

-The perfect match between the Japanese-made TONES SKI and FRITSCH TECTON skis ensures reliable quality.
-For your first pair of skis, choose a model with excellent all-around performance.
-You'll want a model that provides buoyancy in all snow conditions and also excels on groomed runs.
-The HANDS Light Taste offers a relatively reliable rigidity with balanced torsion, providing excellent rotation in any situation, making it a recommended choice for beginners to backcountry skiing.
-You'll
+The excellent match between domestically produced TONES SKI and FRITSCH's Tecton bindings ensures reliability and quality.
+For your first pair of skis, it's best to choose a model with outstanding all-around performance.
+You need skis that can handle all snow conditions, provide buoyancy, and also perform well on groomed slopes.
+The HANDS Light taste offers a relatively reliable rigidity with balanced torsional function, making it excellent for turning in all situations, which is why it's recommended for backcountry beginners.

-Whether you're choosing skis, bindings or boots, you want to choose products that are reliable and will last, so they'll be your companion for years to come.
+When it comes to skis, bindings, and boots, you want to choose products that are highly reliable and won't wear out.
+If you do, they'll surely become your trusted companions for many years to come.

-[Main guide area] Hakuba Valley (Hakuba, Otari, Omachi) / Other: Tateyama, Senjojiki, Myoko, Mt.
+[Main guiding area] Hakuba VALLEY (Hakuba, Otari, Omachi) / Others: Tateyama, Senjojiki, Myoko, Mt.
 Fuji

 JMGA Mountain Guide Stage II